MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 <a name="blob"> </a>
 ### Remote Share Provider

-In SharePoint Server Subscription Edition, Remote Share Provider, a new RBS (Remote BLOB Storage) provider, is introduced to enable customer to offload BLOB storages from SQL server to low cost remote Server Message Block (SMB) systems.
+In SharePoint Server Subscription Edition, Remote Share Provider, a new RBS (Remote BLOB Storage) provider, is introduced to enable customer to offload BLOB storages from SQL server to low-cost remote Server Message Block (SMB) systems.

-By using this new technology, customer can shift data storage from costly SQL server to low cost SMB file storage.
-It can also incrase the total size of the content in a content database by offloading BLOBs to a remote data storage system.
+By using this new technology, customer can shift data storage from costly SQL server to low-cost SMB file storage.
+It can also increase the total size of the content in a content database by offloading BLOBs to a remote data storage system.

 <a name="rspdt"> </a>
 ### Remote Share Provider diagnostic tool